Some of the main themes raised by the Virgo/Pisces Moon – Sun axis are:

 We have imbued awful limitations in our ability to create a genuinely sustainable quality of life into our world, because in the pursuit of trying to become efficient, we have over-produced everything – including ourselves.
 And now, the world is swarming with a sea of spare, human parts – looking for a machine to fit into.
 Yet, the machine seems to be increasingly running fine without you, thank you.

-The advent of agriculture defined the beginning of our limitations as a species.
-Not only did we immediately narrow our dependence of survival upon just a handful of plant species, we began to concentrate our population’s impact all in one place.
+The advent of agriculture also defined the beginning of our limitations as a species.
+Not only did we immediately narrow our dependence to survive on just a mere handful of plant species (corn, maze, barley, wheat etc), we began to concentrate our population’s impact all in one place.
 We built fortresses to prevent the starving outsiders from stealing any of our surplus food, amassed armies to kill those who were not directly involved in food production, began to farm (not hunt) animals for food and labour, created a class of wealthy and elite to rule over the ‘labourers’, and set an ever expansionist culture upon an invasive, aggressive sprawl to seize and conquer the surrounding lands.
 Finally, thanks to global capitalism, six of our ‘finest’ families have managed to own the entire world.

 How long did that take?